PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

    global input data motion or physical input data.

 activated
-   The job is ready to be fetched by the pilot as soon as the CPU becomes available in the computing resource and the pilot is up and running there.
+   The input data has been transferred correctly and the job is ready to be fetched by a running pilot.

 sent
-   The job was dispatched to the computing resource.
+   The job was fetched by a pilot running on the computing resource.

 starting
    The job is working for the last-mile input data motion, such as data stage-in from the "local" storage to